Delegating the Right Way

 why the desired outcome is important

-being able to let go (particularly of how the results are achieved),
+being able to let go (let them have the how),

-keeping a pulse on progress at first is ok, but resist the temptation to intervene (feedback conversations serve well here, as teachable moments).
+keeping a pulse on progress at first is ok, but resist the temptation to intervene (feedback conversations serve well here for teachable moments).

-What you should do instead: Delegate Sincerely: Involvement leads to caring leads to ownership.
+What you should do instead: Involvement leads to caring leads to ownership.
 Simple as that.
-Be generous and methodical with delegation, set them up for success.
+That means be generous and methodical with delegation, set them up for success.
 Here’s how:

 Know your desired outcomes: in two regards.